SubhadeepZilong/Image-Compressor/README.md

 - Run the python file "main.py"
 - Select Image to be compressed
 - Select Save location and file name
+- it works with any jpg or jpeg images, other image formats are untested
 ```

 ##